-1. INTRODUCTION
+1. Introduction

-The use of projectors to reduplicate real scenes has been a focus in the graphics community for many years.
-Contrary to the direct and expensive replica building of famous scenes such as in Walt Disney World's Epcot Center in Orlando (USA) or the World Park in Beijing (China), computer graphics researchers prefer to provide an applicable and economic solution to reproduce a scene using three-dimensional computer graphics techniques [1,2,4,5,17,19].
+The use of projectors to reintroduce real scenes has been a focus in the graphics community for many years.
+Contrary to the direct and expensive replica building of famous scenes such as in Walt Disney World's Epcot Center in Orlando (USA) or the World Park in Beijing (China), computer graphics researchers prefer to provide an applicable and economic solution to reproduce a scene using three-dimensional computer graphics and virtual reality techniques [1,2,4,5,17,19].
 As stated in [5], the main components of a spatially immersive display system typically include: